XCharts-Team/XCharts/Documentation~/en/tutorial01.md

 ---
-title: Tutorial: Getting Started with XCharts 3.0 in 5 Minutes
+title: Getting Started with XCharts 3.0 in 5 Minutes
 sidebar_position: 11
 slug: /tutorial01
 ---

-# Tutorial: Getting Started with XCharts 3.0 in 5 Minutes
+# Getting Started with XCharts 3.0 in 5 Minutes

 > Note: This tutorial is only applicable to the XCharts 3.x version.
 For the 2.x version, please refer to [Tutorial: Mastering XCharts 2.0](https://github.com/XCharts-Team/XCharts/blob/2.0/Doc/Tutorial%3A5-Minute-Start-to-XCharts.md)